 Barb and her husband are committed to maintaining family and cultural connections for the children in their care.
 They do this in a number of ways, but it starts by meeting with family members.
 Here they figure out a plan.

 “We all help each other.
 We help the parents understand it’s not permanent, it’s only until they get better," says Barb.
 "For them it’s knowing their children are safe and knowing they can call me anytime.”

 Barb is an active member in her community.
-She is also involved with the Alberta Foster Parent Association.
+She is also involved with the Alberta Foster Kinship Association.
 She hopes to help recruit and support new caregivers in Indigenous communities.
 A big hurdle for potential caregivers is knowing they will be supported and believing in themselves.

 “A lot of times people don’t give themselves enough credit that they can do this.
 If they see success in homes on reserve, that will help them in knowing they can do it," Barb explains.
 "They need to know they’re not alone in this.”